 Our company actively conducts ongoing reviews of our commercial practices in Mexico and other countries to avoid, as much as possible, the imposition of tariff rates on our products.
 On January 16, 2020, a preliminary tariff of 6.75% was imposed on our corrugated rod exports to the United States of America.
-We have contested these tariffs and anticipate that they will be decreased, given the almost unobserved result of the physical review carried out by the Department of Trade of that country in the plants of San Luis Potosí in February 2020.
+After the review from their Department of Commerce (DOC), the tariff was reduced to 1.46%. after the review from the Department of Commerce (DOC), the Company did not participate in the period of November 1, 2018 to October 31, 2019, Therefore, it is subject to the dumping rate set in November 2021 for most Mexican companies.